To speak to a specialist cancer nurse,

 Removal of all the lymph nodes or axillary clearance is usually done when there has been a biopsy confirmed diagnosis of cancer spread in the lymph nodes in the armpit.
 For most women this operation can be performed without causing serious difficulty with shoulder movement, or arm swelling.

 It is often possible for women who have had a mastectomy to have breast reconstruction.
 Sometimes this can be done at the same time as the mastectomy, but often it is done some months, or even years after the original operation.
 If you would like to consider breast reconstruction, discuss it with your doctor before surgery so that he or she can tell you about the different methods available.
-Further information on breast reconstruction is available from National’s Cancer Helpline – Freefone 1800 200 700.
+For a free copy of our booklet Understanding Breast Reconstruction, download a copy here or call the National Cancer Helpline on Freefone 1800 200 700.

 You will be encouraged to get out of bed and start moving about as soon as possible after your operation.
 You may have one or two drainage tubes in place from the wound.
 These will usually be removed a few days after the operation by the nurses on the ward.